Mellon’s Commitment to Community

 - Build Capital Resiliency and Financial Prudence.
 Our focus on long-term value creation offers investment continuity that supports financial market stability during periods of economic stress.
 Our ability to withstand short-term volatility and stay the course helps to protect against risk and promotes greater system resiliency.
 We are further aiding in the economic recovery by helping to restore stability in the financial markets.

 - Respond to Supply/Demand Patterns.
-The ability to respond quickly to emerging patterns protects capital and offers enhanced investment returns.
 Our business model allows us to rapidly adapt how we receive and disseminate information, as well as reallocate capital to emerging themes.
 As the crisis unfolded, Mellon seamlessly shifted to online communications, maintaining collaboration between external and internal resources.
 This ensured our ability to continue providing our clients with timely insights and updates.
 Our analysts’ pursuit of real-time information never faltered, allowing us to identify supply/demand imbalances and deploy capital to developing opportunity sets.
 Fallen angels are one such example.
-We immediately identified the supply/demand imbalance in the market as an opportunity to earn structural alpha and have employed our market expertise to capitalize on this investment opportunity before the trend accelerates.
+We immediately identified the supply/demand imbalance in the market as an opportunity to earn structural alpha and have employed our market expertise in an effort to capitalize on this investment opportunity before the trend accelerates.

 - Contingency Plan.
 BNY Mellon has a robust business continuity and disaster recovery plan that includes thorough continuity planning and preparations and extensive testing of systems and procedures.
 Over the course of the last two months, we have worked with our IT partners to enhance our technological capabilities, identifying multiple remote solutions for our staff.